 Vertigo is a symptom of many different conditions and can happen to people of all ages.
 There are many causes of vertigo and other disorders of balance.
 It is very important to find out the cause of your dizziness and you should see your General Practitioner for advice, treatment and referral to a specialist if necessary.

 BPPV is the commonest cause of vertigo.
 It can be disabling; occurs in short bursts and is provoked specifically by movement.

-Is the inflammation of the part of the inner ear called the labrynith, it can make people feel dizzy and hearing is often affected.
+The inflammation of the part of the inner ear called the labyrinth, it can make people feel dizzy and hearing is often affected.